Town Historian: Vacant

 There are many historic homes in our area.
 If you drive through Windsor, you will see them clearly marked with signs.
 Some go back a VERY long time!

-This information and much more regarding Windsor's rich history is available in the book "Historical Essays of Windsor".
-This book was written in 1976 and is available for sale in the Town Clerk's Office.
-The price is $12.00.
+This information and much more regarding Windsor’s rich history is available in the book “Historical Essays of Windsor” written in 1976.
+Also available is the vintage postcard book, “Windsor on the Susquehanna”.
+Both books are $19.44 each and are available for sale in the Town Clerk’s Office.

 WINDSOR HISTORICAL PANELS